eclipse-hono/hono/site/documentation/content/admin-guide/device-registry-config.md

 <!--more-->

-There is no particular technical reason to implement these three API's in one component, so for production scenarios there might be up to three different components each implementing one of the API's.
+There is no particular technical reason to implement these three APIs in one component, so for production scenarios there might be up to three different components each implementing one of the API's.

 The Device Registry component also exposes [HTTP based resources]({{< relref "/user-guide/device-registry.md" >}}) for managing tenants and the registration information and credentials of devices.